 Good afternoon, and thank you for having me today.
 It is a pleasure to be here.

 My name is Morgan Berman, and I am the CEO of MilkCrate.
 We are a mission-driven tech company dedicated to creating a sustainable future by motivating and tracking the impact of our choices.

 My personal mission is the same as my company’s – to make it easier to do the right thing; to support and uplift individuals on their journey to become more conscientious beings and neighbors; to internally know that your choices matter and to want to make good choices.
-We create tools that allow people everywhere to see the social and environmental impact we all have on our communities.
+We create tools, like field service software that allow people everywhere to see the social and environmental impact we all have on our communities.

 “At its heart, our movement for local living economies is about love.” – Judy Wicks

 The big question on this journey has been “the how?”
 That word, “HOW” is what me and my teammates have been asking ourselves for the last few years, day and night.
 The answer has come in fits and spurts, but I can say that while the journey has been long and scary, and will continue to be at times, we’ve come to the other side of the first leg of our journey.
 We have built the HOW.
 We are living the HOW.
 I’m excited and honored to be here today to share a bit of our HOW, our WHAT, as well as our WHY, with you.